 - Defibrillator (ICD)

-Can I Get Life Insurance After Open Heart Surgery?
+Can You Get Life Insurance After Heart Surgery?

-Even if your heart surgery was recent there are plans available.
-The amount of time that has passed will be important and will heavily depend on what coverage you are able to get.
-There will be a waiting period if it has been less than 12 months since the heart procedure.
+Even if your heart surgery was recent, there are plans available.
+The amount of time that has passed will be important and will heavily influence what coverage you can get.
+There will be an unavoidable waiting period if it has been less than 12 months since the heart procedure.

 When You Had Heart Surgery Plays a Role